devopsguytm/nodejs-tekton/README.md

 [Red Hat OpenShift on IBM Cloud](https://cloud.ibm.com/docs/openshift?topic=openshift-why_openshift) is an extension of the IBM Cloud Kubernetes Service, where IBM manages OpenShift Container Platform for you.

-With Red Hat OpenShift on IBM Cloud developers have a fast and secure way to containerize and deploy enterprise workloads in Kubernetes clusters.
-OpenShift clusters build on Kubernetes container orchestration that offers consistency and flexibility for your development lifecycle operations.
+[Tekton Pipelines](https://github.com/tektoncd/pipeline) is an open source project used for creating cloud-native Continuous Integration / Continuous Delivery ( CI/CD ) pipelines that run on Kubernetes using custom resource definitions.
+Unlike Jenkins, Tekton Pipelines was build secificaly for container environments : run serverless, are container based and support the software lifecycle.

-This repository holds a series of tutorials that help you as a developer to become familiar with Continuous Integration / Continuous Delivery ( CI/CD ) pipelines, Git Webhooks, builds and deployments on Red Hat OpenShift 4.3 and K8S 1.16+ using Tekton Pipelines.
+This repository holds a series of tutorials that help you as a developer to become familiar with  Continuous Integration / Continuous Delivery ( CI/CD ) pipelines and Webhooks on Red Hat OpenShift 4.3 and K8S 1.16+ using Tekton Pipelines.

 IBM Cloud offers a free Kubernetes 1.16 cluster for 1 month for testing purposes and a free of license fee Red Hat OpenShift 4.3.5 beta cluster.
 Also, you recieve by default a free IBM Cloud Image Registry with 512MB storage and 5GB Pull Trafic each month.